Hydrocephalus had me on my knees last weekend(literally)

 This is the scary thing about Hydrocephalus.
 Not knowing what is causing these symptoms…is it closure of my ETV?
 Is it anything serious and just how reactive do I have to be?

 Well…it’s a couple of days later and my brain still feels slightly unsettled, like its floating inside my skull.
-I still have moments of nausea and dizziness but the headache is gone.
+I still have moments of nausea and dizziness but my headache is gone.
 My body is returning to normal and I’m even smiling again.
 I know though, there will be another episode…I just don’t know when…